Show English language learners what they are gaining from your lesson, with teacher and trainer Ste Sharpe's four-step approach.

 Here is an example of a ‘lesson menu’ that you can write on the board at the beginning of the lesson, with the lesson aims and content:

-Aim: talk about your last holiday
+Aim: learn to talk about your last holiday

 Vocabulary: holiday activities